 Homeowners can choose to receive the money from the reverse mortgage via one lump-sum payment, planned advances, or a combination of both options.
-If there is an existing loan on the property, the debt must first be paid out from the reverse mortgage funds.
+If there is an existing loan on the property, such as a home equity line of credit (HELOC), that debt must first be paid off.
+This can be done using the reverse mortgage funds.

 Why would someone get a reverse mortgage?

-A reverse mortgage is a product that enables Canadians over the age of 55 to turn the value of their home into cash, without having to sell it.
-The funds received via a reverse mortgage are tax-free and the income does not affect the Old-Age Security (OAS) or Guaranteed Income Supplement (GIS) benefits they may be getting from the government.
+A reverse mortgage is a product that enables Canadians aged 55 and up to turn the value of their home into cash without having to sell it.
+The funds received via a reverse mortgage are tax-free, and the income does not affect the Old-Age Security (OAS) or Guaranteed Income Supplement (GIS) benefits they may be getting from the government.

-To ensure homeowners are making a decision that’s in their best interest, borrowers in Canada are required by law to seek independent legal advice before being approved for a reverse mortgage.
-The homeowner is also required to pay legal fees, an appraisal fee and administration fees, which are dependent on the terms of the reverse mortgage.
-In many cases, the legal and administration fees are financed as part of the reverse mortgage itself and the only out-of-pocket expense is the appraisal, which generally costs between $175 and $400.
+The homeowner should anticipate legal fees, appraisal, and administration fees, dependent on the reverse mortgage terms.
+In many cases, the legal and administration fees are financed as part of the reverse mortgage.
+Usually, the only out-of-pocket expense is the appraisal, which generally costs anywhere from $300 to $400.

 What else do homeowners need to know about reverse mortgages?

-Reverse mortgages tend to have higher interest rates than traditional mortgages and homeowners may be liable for a prepayment penalty if they sell their house or move out within three years of getting a reverse mortgage.
+Reverse mortgages tend to have higher interest rates than traditional mortgages, and homeowners could be liable for a prepayment penalty if they sell their house or move out within three years of getting one.